From English Major to Management Job and Beyond

 He started with no path in mind, and ended up in the English Department after taking a course with Professor William Stroup.
 “I absolutely loved it,” he says.
 He joined a coed fraternity, Psi Upsilon, and has served on its executive board and the College Inter-Fraternal Council.

 He has also worked as a peer tutor at Keene State’s Writing Center, a job he stepped into after interning there.
 English Professor Kate Tirabassi, who taught the internship class he took, asked him to compile a history of the Writing Center.
-The led him to present the history, along with some other peer tutors, at conferences at Keene State and in Long Island.
+This led him to present the history, along with some other peer tutors, at conferences at Keene State and in Long Island.

 “I’ve made so many connections and had so many opportunities at Keene State,” Carbone says.
 “At the other schools I went to, I just went to class and went home and was never interested in any extracurriculars.
 Being here at Keene was a complete change from that.
 The close community here made me want to be active on campus, and it’s been very rewarding.”